-There’s no doubt that the Global Positioning System – or GPS – ranks as one of the most influential technologies during the 20th century.
+There’s no doubt that the Global Positioning System – or GPS – ranks as one of the most influential technologies today.
 It’s revolutionised warfare and spawned whole new industries from the development of Homer Simpson-voiced in-car satnav systems to real-world treasure hunting games likes Geocaching.
 Being able to accurately identify your location and navigate routes without paper maps, compass or an intimate knowledge of constellations is a breakthrough now widely taken for granted.

 But as with any technology, the availability of accurate positioning information can come with some downsides.

 Geotagging and geolocation are two widely used terms to describe activities involving the sharing and identification of location information.

 Smartphones and digital cameras often come equipped with the capability to embed GPS coordinates – normally in EXIF format – in every photo they take.
 Geotagging, for example, allows you to include geographical information in the metadata that accompanies a photo or video shared online.